xen-troops/moulin/docs/rouge.rst

 `rouge` works in a very simple way.
-It uses `moulin`'s YAML processor that applies parameters and substitutes variables, then reads :code:`images:` section, finds requested image specification.
+It uses `moulin`'s YAML processor that applies parameters and substitutes variables, then reads :code:`images:` section, finds the requested image specification.

-For a given image it checks if all mentioned files are present, then calculates sizes of partitions (if any) and total image size.
+For a given image, it checks if all mentioned files are present, then calculates the sizes of partitions (if any) and the total image size.
 Then it writes data to a given file/block device according to the specifications.

 `rouge` tries to use sparse files whenever possible.
-Sparse file is a file with "holes" in it.
-It allows you to have a huge file that represents whole disk image with tiny bit of actual information in it.
-This speeds up image creation process and decreases used disk space.
-If you are writing resulting image file to your SD card manually, try adding :code:`conv=sparse` option to your :code:`dd` command line.
+A sparse file is a file with "holes" in it.
+It allows you to have a huge file that represents a whole disk image with a tiny bit of actual information in it.
+This speeds up the image creation process and decreases the used disk space.
+If you are writing the resulting image file to your SD card manually, try adding :code:`conv=sparse` option to your :code:`dd` command line.
 This will speed up the writing process.
 If you want to distribute resulting images, take a look at Intel's :code:`bmap`